jonambas/proply/README.md

 ### Limitations

 Propspotter uses typescript's compiler API to parse through your JSX.

-Components will only be provided by the name used when rendered in JSX, ie `<MyComponent/>`.
-Because of this, components may not accurately mirror their `displayName` if they are aliased or renamed, and will not be detected unless explicitly rendered with JSX.
+- Components will only be detected when explicitly rendered with JSX, ie `<MyComponent />`.
+- Components may not accurately represent their `displayName` if they are aliased or renamed.
+- Prop values that contain expressions such as variables or functions are not evaluated, but are stringified and truncated to 16 characters.
+Eg, you can filter `className` to includes `styles.Class`.

 ---